 Does Peabody Energy Have A Relatively High Or Low P/E For Its Industry?

 We can tell from its P/E ratio of 2.34 that sentiment around Peabody Energy isn't particularly high.
 If you look at the image below, you can see Peabody Energy has a lower P/E than the average (8.1) in the oil and gas industry classification.

-Peabody Energy's P/E tells us that market participants think it will not fare as well as its peers in the same industry.
+This suggests that market participants think Peabody Energy will underperform other companies in its industry.
 While current expectations are low, the stock could be undervalued if the situation is better than the market assumes.
 If you consider the stock interesting, further research is recommended.
 For example, I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios

-Peabody Energy shrunk earnings per share by 39% over the last year.
+Peabody Energy saw earnings per share decrease by 38% last year.

 Spending on growth might be good or bad a few years later, but the point is that the P/E ratio does not account for the option (or lack thereof).

-Peabody Energy's P/E is 3.6 which is below average (18.0) in the US market.
-When you consider that the company has significant debt, and didn't grow EPS last year, it isn't surprising that the market has muted expectations.
-What can be absolutely certain is that the market has become more pessimistic about Peabody Energy over the last month, with the P/E ratio falling from 5.2 back then to 3.6 today.
-For those who prefer to invest with the flow of momentum, that might be a bad sign, but for deep value investors this stock might justify some research.
+Peabody Energy's P/E is 2.3 which is below average (18.0) in the US market.
+The P/E reflects market pessimism that probably arises from the lack of recent EPS growth, paired with significant leverage.
+What can be absolutely certain is that the market has become more pessimistic about Peabody Energy over the last month, with the P/E ratio falling from 3.5 back then to 2.3 today.
+For those who prefer invest in growth, this stock apparently offers limited promise, but the deep value investors may find the pessimism around this stock enticing.

 When the market is wrong about a stock, it gives savvy investors an opportunity.
 If it is underestimating a company, investors can make money by buying and holding the shares until the market corrects itself.
 So this free visualization of the analyst consensus on future earnings could help you make the right decision about whether to buy, sell, or hold.